MrZoidberg/VaultSharp.Extensions.Configuration/README.md

 ## Limitations

-- Currently, only token and AppRole based authentication is supported.
+- Currently, only token and AppRole based authentication is supported from configuration.
+Other types of authentication can be used by code.
 - TTL of the secrets is not controlled.

 ## Contributing